MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/11-Use-spark-nobooks-in-Synapse-Pipeline copy.md

 ---
 lab:
-    title: 'Use spark notebooks in Synapse Pipeline'
+    title: 'Use an Apache Spark notebook in a pipeline'
+    ilt-use: 'Lab'
 ---

 # Use spark notebooks in Synapse Pipeline